 Reason No. 1: HILLS!

 We will tell you the truth - there is a hill at the beginning of the Golden Gate Bridge which you can't avoid no matter where you start your bike rentals.
 BUT!
 You can avoid some other crazy San Francisco hills by starting your bike rentals from us!
-If you rent a bike near Fisherman's Wharf where most of the San Francisco bike rentals shops are located, you will need to go through two hills before you can reach the bridge.
+If you rent a bike near Fisherman's Wharf where other San Francisco bike rentals shops are located, you will need to go through two hills before you can reach the bridge.
 The first hill is near the Fort Mason Park, shortly after you get to the bike path near Aquatic Park.
 However, you can avoid this hill by starting from us at Golden Gate Bridge Bike Rentals!
-Our unique bike rental location is chosen to be the most convenient for the Golden Gate Bridge bike ride; it's located only a few blocks away from the scenic waterfront bike path, surrounded by many hotels near the Chestnut shopping district with local restaurants, bars, and boutiques.
+Our unique bike rental location is chosen to be the most convenient for the Golden Gate Bridge bike ride; it's located only a few blocks away from the scenic waterfront bike path, surrounded by many hotels near the Chestnut shopping district with unique local restaurants, bars, and boutiques.

 Reason No. 2: DISTANCE